AskiaADX/ADXUtil/readme.md

     publish <platform>            publish the adc on a web platform build [<path>]                build the ADX file
-    show [<path>]                 show the output of the ADX config                        get or set the configuration (use the --authorXXX flags to set the config)
+    show [<path>]                 show the output of the ADX import [<path>]               import an askia xml into fixtures of an ADX project config                        get or set the configuration (use the --authorXXX flags to set the config)

     Options: